get-eu/get-eu/legitimacy.md

 You’re saying those on the left should really be talking about “what a more social EU would actually look like”.

 The legitimacy problem can’t be just brushed aside.
-For the left to talk about achieving a “social EU” is for the left to talk about *illegitimately* achieving its objectives.
+For people to talk about achieving, say, a "social Europe" or a "free-market Europe" is for them to talk about
+*illegitimately* achieving their objectives.

 This is basic democratic / constitutionalist potty training.
-Movements should *not* go about asking “hmm, how can we get what we want without doing it democratically?”
+Movements should *not* go about asking "hmm, how can we get what we want without doing it democratically?"

 *Any* discussion of what the EU should do is a discussion of how to avoid proper democratic scrutiny of a policy, and so there should be